hashicorp-education/learn-vault-openldap-ssh/README.md

     [learner@sshd ~]$
     ```

-1. Enter `exit` to get out of the SSH shell.
+1. Enter `exit` to get out of the SSH container shell.

-Now that you authenticated with the sshd server, configure Vault to manage the LDAP credential for your _learner_ user, and then rotate it.
+Now that you've authenticated with the sshd server, configure Vault to manage the LDAP credential for your _learner_ user, and then rotate it.

 ### Vault container

 You can use a simple Vault development server container for this demonstration lab.

-1. Use `docker run`, to run the Vault container with flags as shown in this example.
+1. Run the Vault container.

     ```shell
     docker run \
       --name=learn-vault \
       --hostname=learn-vault \
-      --network=learn-vault \
+      --network=learn-vault-ldap-ssh \
       --cap-add=IPC_LOCK \
       -e 'VAULT_DEV_ROOT_TOKEN_ID=c0ffee0ca7' \
       -e 'VAULT_DEV_LISTEN_ADDRESS=0.0.0.0:8200' \